Steamship: Decline of the steamship

-The decline of the steamship began after World War II.
+By World War II, steamers still constituted 73% of world's tonnage, and similar percentage remained in early 1950s.
+The decline of the steamship began soon thereafter.
 Many had been lost in the war, and marine diesel engines had finally matured as an economical and viable alternative to steam power.
 The diesel engine had far better thermal efficiency than the reciprocating steam engine, and was far easier to control.
-Diesel engines also required far less supervision and maintenance than steam engines, and as an internal combustion engine it did not need boilers or a water supply, therefore was more space efficient.
+Diesel engines also required far less supervision and maintenance than steam engines, and as an internal combustion engine it did not need boilers or a water supply, therefore was more space efficient and cheaper to build.

 The Liberty ships were the last major steamship class equipped with reciprocating engines.
 The last Victory ships had already been equipped with marine diesels, and diesel engines superseded both steamers and windjammers soon after World War Two.
 Most steamers were used up to their maximum economical life span, and no commercial ocean-going steamers with reciprocating engines have been built since the 1960s.